hjanime/recoup/README.md

 comprehensive and at the same time flexible visualizations under several experimental settings and factors.
 An established visualization tool in NGS experiments is the visualization of the signal created by short reads after the application of every NGS protocol.
-Genome Browser (e.g. the UCSC Genome Browser) serve very well this purpose considering single genomic areas.
+Genome Browsers (e.g. the UCSC Genome Browser) serve very well this purpose considering single genomic areas.
 They are very good when it comes to the visualization of the abundance of a single or a few genes or the strength of a few protein-DNA interaction sites.
 However, when it comes to the visualization of average signal profiles over multiple genomic locations (gene regions or others like DNA methylation sites or transcription factor binding sites), Genome Browsers fail to depict such information in a comprehensive way.
 Furthermore, they cannot visualize average signal profiles of